Nerogar/OneTrainer/README.md

 - `train_ui.py` A UI for training
 - `convert_model.py` A utility to convert between different model formats
 - `sample.py` A utility to sample any model
+- `create_train_files.py` A utility to create files needed when training only from the CLI

 To learn more about the different parameters, execute `<scipt-name> -h`.
 For example `python scripts\train.py -h`